-Charge.com is a merchant account provider based in Plantation, Florida and has been in business since 1995.
+Charge.com is a merchant account provider based in Plantation, Florida, that has been in business since 1995.
 The company was bought by Pipeline Data (possible affiliated with Cynergy Data) in 2005 and resells Authorize.net for its payment gateway services.
 Charge.com focuses primarily on supplying on credit card processing services and equipment but can also provide e-commerce solutions for merchants who require them.
 The company is a registered ISO of Wells Fargo Bank, N.A., Walnut Creek, California.

 |Promotes deceptive rate quotes?||Yes|

 |Discloses all important terms?||No|

 It is not completely clear how Charge.com brings in new merchant accounts, but it appears that the company relies heavily on online marketing and referrals from its parent company and affiliates.
 Charge.com has received a low score in this section because the company promotes highly misleading pricing on its website.

 For instance, the company lists a rate of 1.29% plus $0.10 for swiped sales and 2.25% plus $0.25 for web and phone orders on its homepage.
 Charge.com promotes these processing fees as though they are a flat rate but fails to disclose the Downgrade Fees for Mid-Qualified and Non-Qualified transactions.
 This is not only deceptive, but some may consider it as borderline false advertising.
 Additionally, the website claims that there is no service length commitment and no cancellation fee; however, there are numerous reports from merchants stating that they incurred a fee for cancelling service.
 It appears that Charge.com itself does not charge a fee, but its parent company, which handles the card processing service, does charge one.